Amarnath8422/TradingBot/README.md

 - **Backtesting**: Implement a backtesting engine to test strategies on historical data.
 - **Paper Trading Mode**: Add a simulation mode to test strategies without real money.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to submit pull requests or open issues for improvements or suggestions.

----

-This `README.md` provides all the necessary information for setting up and running your Binance trading bot.
-It also highlights areas for future improvements and the main functionality of the bot.